reiserwang/vericode/README.md

 *   `use_digits` (bool, optional): Include digits (0-9).
 Defaults to `True`.
 *   `use_uppercase` (bool, optional): Include uppercase letters (A-Z).
 Defaults to `False`.
 *   `use_lowercase` (bool, optional): Include lowercase letters (a-z).
 Defaults to `False`.
+*   `counter` (int, optional): An optional counter or nonce to generate different codes for the same user within the same time period.
+If used during generation, it must also be provided during validation.

 #### `validate_code` parameters: